deniscenuse/interview/README.md

 - Easy to write and maintain even as complexity grows.
 - Better for structured data processing (CSV, JSON).
 - A go-to language for automation beyond basic scripting, and integrates well with cloud SDKs and APIs.

-In DevOps work, both are invaluable: Bash for glue scripts, deployment hooks, and one-liners; Python for full-blown automation, monitoring, and infrastructure tooling.

 ---